krishnakantgupta-ai/HVIface_MMAD/README.md

 3-	Predict the pairwise interactions using “ANN_Oversampling_under_testing_final_18_06_2024-Copy1.ipynb”.

-4-	Follow the CoRneA tutorial for the “Post processing for prediction results obtained from ANN prediction”.
+4-	Follow the CoRNeA tutorial for the “Post processing for prediction results obtained from ANN prediction”.

 5-	Get the pairwise interaction in CSV format.
 You can sort the pairwise interactions with the convolution scores.